Efficient Discovery of Actual Causality in Stochastic Systems: Abstraction-Refinement for Probabilistic Causal Models

 To reason about $\psi_{\SEABS}$, we consider two cases.
 If we use the enumerating subgraph strategy, then $\psi_{\SEABS}$ is trivially satisfied and does not need to be encoded.
-However, if we use a $W$-preserving abstraction, we must encode $\psi_{\SEABS}$ explicitly.
-This can be done by computing the minimum reachability probabilities for $\psi_{\SE}$, similar to the approach used for the previous two subformulas discussed in this section.
+However, if we use a $W$-preserving abstraction, we must encode $\psi_{\SEABS}$ explicitly. \vmcai{To encode $\psi_{\SEABS}$, we modify the $\SE$ defined in \Cref{sec:smt} and introduce $\SEABS$, defined as: